Learn How Rancher Solves Enterprise Kubernetes Challenges

 Looking at Each Solution in More Depth

-At the most basic level, Docker provides built-in command monitoring for Docker
+At the most basic level, Docker provides built-in command monitoring for Docker hosts via the

 docker stats command.
 Administrators can query the Docker daemon and obtain detailed, real-time information about container resource consumption metrics, including CPU and memory usage, disk and network I/O, and the number of running processes.

-docker stats is of limited use on its own, but

-docker stats data can be combined with other data sources like Docker log files and
+docker stats is of limited use on its own, but the data it gathers can be combined with other data sources like Docker log files and

-docker stats is of limited use monitoring Kubernetes or Swarm clusters with multi-host application services.
+docker stats is of limited use monitoring Kubernetes with multi-host application services.
 With no visualization interface, no aggregation, no datastore, and no ability to collect data from multiple hosts,

 docker stats functionality is automatically available to Rancher users.

-cAdvisor (container advisor) is an open-source project that like Docker stats provides users with resource usage information about running containers. cAdvisor was originally developed by Google to manage its lmctfy containers, but it now supports Docker as well.
+docker stats, provides users with resource usage information about running containers. cAdvisor was originally developed by Google to manage its own lmctfy containers, but it now supports Docker as well.
 It is implemented as a daemon process that collects, aggregates, processes, and exports information about running containers.

 docker stats, it monitors only a single Docker host.
-It can be installed on a Docker machine either as a container or natively on the Docker host itself. cAdvisor itself only retains information for 60 seconds. cAdvisor needs to be configured to log data to an external datastore.
+It can be installed on a Docker machine either as a container or natively on the Docker host itself. cAdvisor itself only retains information for 60 seconds and needs to be configured to log data to an external datastore.
 Datastores commonly used with cAdvisor data include Prometheus and

-InfluxDB.
 While cAdvisor itself is not a complete monitoring solution, it is often a component of other monitoring solutions.
-Before Rancher version 1.2 (late December), Rancher embedded cAdvisor in the
+Administrators can easily deploy cAdvisor on Rancher, and it is part of several comprehensive monitoring stacks.

-Scout is a Colorado-based company that provides a cloud-based application and database-monitoring service aimed mainly at Ruby and Elixir environments.
+Scout provides a cloud-based application and database-monitoring service aimed mainly at Ruby and Elixir environments.
 One of many use cases it supports is monitoring Docker containers leveraging its existing monitoring and alerting framework.
 We mention Scout because it was covered in previous comparisons as a solution for monitoring Docker.

-on Docker Hub (
+docker-scout container, available on Docker Hub (

 scoutapp/docker-scout), that makes installing and configuring the scout agent simple.
 The ease of use will depend on whether users configure the StatsD agent themselves or leverage the packaged